amenjalal94/amenjalal94.github.io/README.md

 ### The reservation wedge: labor supply of college-educated women in Pakistan
 (with [Oriana Bandiera](https://www.orianabandiera.net) and [Nina Roussille](http://ninaroussille.github.io/))

-_3 waves of data collection completed; supported by STICERD, RISF and HER at LSE, and the Gates Foundation_
+_Three waves of data collection completed; supported by STICERD, RISF and HER at LSE, and the Gates Foundation_

 <details>